ozavodny/masters-thesis/README.md

 ﻿# Ondrej Zavodny Masters Thesis

 Welcome to the repository containing my master's thesis.
 It was done at the Czech Technical University - Faculty of Informatics.
-The finished application is available [here](https://diplomka.zavodny.net).

 ## Text